MACS-30111-23/pa00-AnnieZzz01/README.md

 # Biography of Annie Zhang

 ## Introduction
 Hello!
-My name is **Zhiyue (Annie) Zhang** and I'm currently a graduate student at [MACSS program].
-I am passionate about [taking photography, playing golf, and dancing].
+My name is **Zhiyue (Annie) Zhang** and I'm currently a graduate student at MACSS program.
+I am passionate about taking photography, playing golf, and dancing.

 ![Profile Picture](pic.JPG)
+*I took this photo at Navy Pier recently.*

 ## Academic Background and Interests
 - **Major:** Undergrad studies in I/O psychology, statistics, and economics